 The term “pre-bonded” is one that’s much used in the hair extension business.
 It seems that it can mean different things to different people.
 Some suppliers of hair extensions use pre-bonding to describe a method of attaching the extension to the wearer’s own hair.
 In this context, the hair extension is supplied with a layer of glue already applied to the tape at the “root” which is then softened by applying heat to the glue to attach the extension.
 It almost goes without saying that using glue in your hair is a bad idea.
 Even the gentlest adhesive can damage your hair and will be difficult to remove when the time comes to re-set your hair extension.
 This method also seems designed to encourage a do-it-yourself approach to fitting the hair extension which can not only lead to permanent damage to your sensitive hair but also disappointment in the look of the finished application.
 Our hair extensions are pre-bonded only in the sense that the individual strands that have been created by drawing hair from multiple ponytails and bonded with glue so that they can fit and stay together inside the micro ring.
 We don’t deal in off-the-shelf hair and we certainly don’t use glue in your hair!

 Human hair has a cuticle layer similar to fish scales.
-When some hairs become turned in the opposite direction, they will catch with each another, lock up, and cause the hair to mat.
-A majority of the cheap hair on the market can trace its roots back a factory in China or India where is it mass processed.
-The incoming hair is a dire state with it already being tangled and matted.
-In order to correct this the hair, the hair must be "processed" for cuticle stripping.
+When some hairs become turned in the opposite direction, they will catch with each other, lock up, and cause the hair to mat.
+A majority of the cheap hair on the market can trace its roots back to a factory in China or India where is it mass processed.
+The incoming hair is in a dire state with it already being tangled and matted.
+In order to correct this hair, the hair must be "processed" for cuticle stripping.
 Most salons will state when asking about "processing" that this is done to "clean" the hair.
 However, people new to extensions people know that cleaning hair is very easy to do with any cleansing shampoo.
 Stripping the cuticles will not make the hair any "cleaner".
-The cuticles are stripped because it is cost effective way for these factories to deal with tangling and matting.
+The cuticles are stripped because it is a cost-effective way for these factories to deal with tangling and matting.
 Quality hair extensions are not cheap.
 When it comes to hair extensions you do get what you pay for.
 To make sure you are getting the premium hair you are paying for you need to know how to check it in order to be able to distinguish between virgin and processed hair.

 VIRGIN HUMAN HAIR